MOSH-Insa-Toulouse/5ISS-Gautheron-Lagrost/README.md

-# Creating a shield to send data from a gas sensor to a LoRaWAN Network
+# Creating a shield to send data from a SGS24ISS gas sensor to a LoRaWAN Network

+Authors: Arthur Gautheron, Olivier Lagrost

+## 📝 Objectives and Block Diagram

 The final objective of the Smart Devices UF is to "design and build a smart device based on the combination of a gas sensor and an electronic card to communicate information over a low speed network".
 It is a pluridisciplinary subject that combines skills from all educational backgrounds included in the PTP.
 GP (physics) students are best at designing a PCB and creating datasheets.
 AE (electronics) students, such as ourselves, prefer electrical schematics, embedded programming and have a better understanding of how to design the whole system overall.
 Finally, IR (computer science) students are better at understanding how to communicate data over LoRaWAN.
-They will learn the most out of this UF.

 This repository aims at explaining our work on this system.

-## 📝 Objectives and Block Diagram
+SGS24ISS is the name we decided to give to our homemade gas sensor.
+It stands for "Smart Gas Sensor 2024 Innovative Smart Systems".

 ## 🧑‍🔬 Sensor design and creation